 Skip to main content

 The get_screenshot method captures a screenshot of the current browser window and returns it as base64-encoded image data along with metadata.
-Unlike taking screenshots through the agent method (which saves files to disk), this method returns the screenshot data programmatically.
+Unlike asking Agent.run() to take a screenshot and save it to disk, this method returns the screenshot data programmatically.

 This method returns screenshot data directly in your code rather than saving it to disk.
-If you need screenshots saved automatically to your Downloads folder, use the agent method with a prompt like “take a screenshot of this page” instead.
+If you need screenshots saved automatically to your Downloads folder, use Agent.run() with a prompt like “take a screenshot of this page” instead.

 Method Signature